2025 Conference Sessions

 Working with Volunteers, Affinity Challenges and the “Mature” Giving Day

-Emily Vente, Wabash College and Co-Presenters TBA
+Emily Vente, Wabash College and Nicole Weir, University of Wisconsin

 Giving Days, Part 2: